vortex-exoplanet/VIP/README.rst

 Position angles
 ^^^^^^^^^^^^^^^
-In VIP all angles are measured counter-clockwise from the positive x axis (i.e. trigonometric angles), as all packages it leverages upon, including for the position angles retrieved when characterizing directly imaged planets.
-This is different to the typical astronomical convention to measure angles east from north (just add +90deg to angles returned by VIP).
+In VIP, all angles are measured counter-clockwise from the positive x axis (i.e. trigonometric angles), following the convention of most packages VIP leverages upon.
+This includes the position angles returned by algorithms in the forward modelling subpackage of VIP used to characterize directly imaged exoplanets (e.g. negative fake companion routines).
+This convention is different to the typical astronomical convention which measures angles east from north (for the conversion, simply subtract 90deg to angles returned by VIP).

 4D IFS+ADI cubes
 ^^^^^^^^^^^^^^^^